yungyuc/nsdhw_22sp/project/leonhsi/README.md

 * week 1 : implement basic ray tracing algorithm with original binary BVH tree
 * week 2 : build the API and implement a different type of BVH tree
 * week 3 : build more types of BVH tree
-* week 4 : evaluate the performance of BVH trees with different scenes
+* week 4 : run the unit test
-* week 5 : run the unit test
+* week 5 : evaluate the performance of BVH trees with different scenes
-* week 6 : visualize the result and prepare for the presentation
+* week 6 : visualize the result using charts and prepare for the presentation

 ## Reference
 * [A Survey on Bounding Volume Hierarchies for Ray Tracing](https://meistdan.github.io/publications/bvh_star/paper.pdf)